Saving Data to Tables

 s02code_cashbookCODE<SQL>s02.cashbooks02.cashbooks02.cashbook

-SaveToDB 8+, DBEdit, DBGate, and ODataDB create such configurations automatically if the target table can be detected.
+Tools like SaveToDB 8+, DBEdit, DBGate, and ODataDB automatically create these configurations when they can detect the target table.

-For example, if a user has the VIEW DEFINITION permission and a view or stored procedure has the code like SELECT * FROM s02.cashbook.
+For instance, if a user has the VIEW DEFINITION permission and a view or stored procedure contains code like SELECT * FROM s02.cashbook, the tools will handle the necessary configurations.

 Implementation Details

-SaveToDB and DBEdit generate and execute INSERT, UPDATE, and DELETE commands themselves.
+SaveToDB and DBEdit generate and execute INSERT, UPDATE, and DELETE commands automatically.

-DBGate uses INSERT, UPDATE, and DELETE commands on the server-side according to POST, PUT, and DELETE commands.
+DBGate issues INSERT, UPDATE, and DELETE commands on the server-side based on POST, PUT, and DELETE requests.

-ODataDB creates EntitySets for tables and views and FunctionImports with the target EntitySet for stored procedures and SQL codes.
+ODataDB creates EntitySets for tables and views, along with FunctionImports that target the EntitySet for stored procedures and SQL code.